apotheon/droll/README.md

     $ gem install droll

-You can also download the gem package from the [Bitbucket project][bitbucket] and use the gem command to install it:
+You can also download the gem package from the [FossRec project][fossrec] and use the gem command to install it:

     $ gem install droll-<version>.gem